University: Domestic Students

 Pathways to university

 The most common pathway to university is through the completion of senior education in a Queensland school.
-Eligible Year 12 students receive a Queensland Certificate of Education and Overall Position (OP), which universities use to assess students' eligibility for courses.
+Eligible Year 12 students receive a Queensland Certificate of Education and Australian Tertiary Admission Rank (ATAR), which replaced the Overall Position (OP), which universities use to assess students' eligibility for courses.

 International students currently studying an Australian Year 12 qualification may be eligible to apply for university in this way.

 Applications are made through the Queensland Tertiary Admissions Centre (QTAC).
-Find out more about student OPs and tertiary entrance.
+Find out more about student ATARs and tertiary entrance.

 Read more about applying for university following completion of Year 12